rajkunamaneni/TrafficDetector/README.md

 **Authors: Georgy Zaets, Raj Kunamaneni, Guneet Mummaneni, Jared Pugh**

 ### Introduction:
 In the age of pervasive computer security threats, safeguarding networks against eavesdropping and snooping attacks is more crucial than ever.
 This repository aims to address the challenges faced by non-tech-savvy individuals who struggle to comprehend and employ traditional open-source network security tools.
 Our goal is to create an extensible network toolkit directory that is accessible to all users, providing a lightweight yet effective solution for detecting and mitigating eavesdropping attacks.
-The toolkit was developed to run on Raspberry Pi Version 3B+ and later models, as well as any Debian based machine with equivalent or better hardware.
+The toolkit was developed to run on Raspberry Pi Version 3B+ and later models, as well as any Debian-based machine with equivalent or better hardware.

 ### Repository Structure:
 ```